conan-io/docs/reference/build_helpers/cmake.rst

     - **build_folder**: CMake's output directory.
 The default value is the ``self.build_folder`` if ``None`` is specified.
       The ``CMake`` object will store ``build_folder`` internally for subsequent calls to ``build()``.
     - **cache_build_folder** (Optional, Defaulted to ``None``): Use the given subfolder as build folder when building the package in the local cache.
-      This argument doesn't have effect when the package is being built in user folder with ``conan build`` but overrides **build_folder** when working in the local cache.
+      This argument doesn't have effect when the package is being built in user folder with :command:`conan build` but overrides **build_folder** when working in the local cache.
       See :ref:`self.in_local_cache<in_local_cache>`.

 build()